Nationwide House Price Index

 Nationwide House Price Index Commentary

-Despite the falls, house prices in April implies that house prices in the UK are now more than £50,000 higher than they were before the start of the pandemic in 2020, which will provide some comfort to many as we enter unchartered waters, but those who bought during recent months may fear that they bought at the top of the market.
-The Nationwide sums up the situation as it relates to housing affordability Housing affordability is becoming more stretched.
-Deposit requirements remain a major barrier, with a 10% deposit on a typical first-time buyer property equivalent to almost 60% of annual gross earnings – an all-time high.
+Despite the falls, house prices in April implies that house prices in the UK are now more than £41,000 (or 20%) higher than they were before the start of the pandemic in 2020, which will provide some comfort to many as we enter unchartered waters, but those who bought during recent months may fear that they bought at the top of the market.

 How much is my house worth?